leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/editing/edge/screw.rst

    (See the Fig. :ref:`fig-mesh-screw-circle`.)
 #.
 You will have to scale the circle using the shortcut :kbd:`S Period 5`, then :kbd:`Return`.
 #.
 Now enter *Edit Mode* using shortcut :kbd:`Tab`.
 #.
-Deselect all vertices using the shortcut :kbd:`A`.
+Deselect all vertices using the shortcut :kbd:`Alt-A`.

 The following steps explain how to create a height vector: